Foliage Plus Snow Equals ‘Snowliage’—Here’s Where to See It

 Where are the best places to see snowliage?

-You’re probably wondering: where the heck can I spot some of these autumnal flurries?
-Unfortunately, like any weather forecast, snowliage is almost impossible to predict until a few days before it’s about to happen.
+Like any weather forecast, snowliage is almost impossible to predict until a few days before it’s about to happen.
+But that doesn’t mean you can’t make a highly educated guess.

 Tips and tools for timing it right